sun5lower/5SOS/README.md

 And I appreaciate the *DevTools* it provided.
 One of the best features for me is the option of viewing the appearence of the website on diffrent screensizes, which saves the time to copy the link and open it on different gadgets-mobile, tablet, or desktop every time I make some changes.
 I opened the link in Chrome and Edge browsers and it worked fine and looked as intended in Chrome, but carousel photos didn't line up nicely in Edge.
+Audio files are not playing in Opera browser, and what I gathered from Opera forum that Opera only play (HTML5) .ogg files, not mp3.
+I could convert .mp3 files to .ogg files, but at this stage I wouldn't know how to make this work, when different browsers use different types of audio.
 To fix this problem I resized the photos,but I am aware that there is another way how to fix the poor alignment with stylesheet.

 Mainly I used Git locally for every day checks and tweaks.